Saodat Ismailova: Early life and education

-Work and exhibitions in Europe
+Work and exhibitions

-After graduating from the institute, she moved to Treviso in Italy, where she began work for the Fabrica research centre.
-She also took charge of making documentary films about Central Asian music for Smithsonian Folkways.
-In 2004, she collaborated with Carlos Casas on her first documentary film Aral: Fishing in an Invisible Sea, which followed Kazakh and Uzbek fishermen as they dealt with the degradation of the titular Aral Sea.
-The film won the award for Best Documentary at the Torino Film Festival.
-The following year, she joined the DAAD Artists-in-Berlin Program, in which she started development on a feature film.
+After completing her studies at the State Art Institute of Tashkent, she was granted a residency at Fabrica, the Benetton Group's research and communications centre in Treviso, Italy.
+There she co-directed with Carlos Casas Aral: Fishing in an Invisible Sea, awarded Best Documentary at the 2004 Turin Film Festival.She also took charge of making documentary films about Central Asian music for Smithsonian Folkways.
+The following year, Ismailova was selected for the DAAD Artists-in-Residence programme in Berlin, where she started development on a feature film.
 In 2008, she formed the Central Asian production company MAP.
 In 2011, she attempted to shoot this feature in Uzbekistan, but had to film in Tajikistan for production reasons.

 She gained worldwide recognition at the 2013 Venice Biennale for the video installation Zukhra, in which a woman recounts the history of Uzbekistan while lying in bed.
-For the film, she was awarded a $30,000 prize by Amsterdam's EYE Filmmuseum.
 The following year, she released her debut feature film, 40 Days of Silence, which she had developed at the Sundance Institute in Utah.
 The film premiered at the Berlin International Film Festival, where it was nominated for best debut film.

-In 2017, she was artist-in-residence at the Norwegian Office for Contemporary Art and made a short film The Haunted, which covered the extinction of the Turan tiger.
-She also graduated from the French Contemporary Arts Studio Le Fresnoy, where she had made Stains of Oxus and Two Horizons.
-She then put together the multimedia piece Qyrq Qyz, which retold a Central Asian legend of 40 warrior women, and was debuted Brooklyn Academy of Music (BAM) New York, and later at the Musée du Quai Branly in Paris.
+In 2017, she took up a residency at the Office of Contemporary Art, Norway (OCA), producing the short film The Haunted, which covered the extinction of the Turan tiger.
+The film was unveiled the same year at Tromsø Kunstforening.
+In 2018, Ismailova completed her studies at Le Fresnoy, France's National Studio of Contemporary Arts, where she realized Stains of Oxus and Two Horizons.
+That year also saw her multimedia performance Qyrq Qyz, which retold a Central Asian legend of 40 warrior women, and which was staged at BAM (Brooklyn Academy of Music) in New York and the Musée du quai Branly in Paris and produced by Aga Khan Music Program.